AdobeDocs/experience-platform.en/help/data-science-workspace/walkthrough.md

 ## Data scientist's solution

 A data scientist's solution is to leverage the wealth of historical information provided by a retailer, to predict future trends and to optimize pricing decisions.
-The following walkthrough uses past sales data to train a machine learning model and uses the model to predict future sale trends.
-With this, you can generate insights to help with making the optimal pricing changes.
+This walkthrough uses past sales data to train a machine learning model and uses the model to predict future sale trends.
+With this, you can generate insights to help make optimal pricing changes.

 This overview mirrors the steps a data scientist would go through to take a dataset and to create a model to predict weekly sales.
-The tutorial below covers the following sections in the Sample Retail Sales Notebook on Adobe Experience Platform [!DNL Data Science Workspace]:
+This tutorial covers the following sections in the Sample Retail Sales Notebook on Adobe Experience Platform [!DNL Data Science Workspace]:

 - [Setup](#setup)
 - [Exploring Data](#exploring-data)